Sexual assault: Consent

-The coined phrase regarding this defense was "Moral vs. legal consent".
+The absence of consent defines the crime of sexual assault.
+The Criminal Code provisions define consent in a general way, and then define situations where no consent is considered to have been obtained.

+In 2011, the Supreme Court of Canada in R. v.
+J.A. held that a person must have an active mind during the sexual activity in order to consent, and that they cannot give consent in advance.

 Germany

 Before 1997, the definition of rape (Vergewaltigung) was: "Whoever compels a woman to have extramarital intercourse with him, or with a third person, by force or the threat of present danger to life or limb, shall be punished by not less than two years' imprisonment."
 In 1997, a broader definition was adopted with the 13th criminal amendment, section 177-179, which deals with sexual abuse.
 Rape is generally reported to the police, although it is also allowed to be reported to the prosecutor or District Court.
 As of 2025, the Criminal Code (Strafgesetzbuch) reads: